 The Power Of Dance, LLC is an All-Star Dance Studio offering classes and competition teams based on the guidelines set forth by the United States All-Star Federation (see www.usasf.net).
 These guidelines include age divisions, style descriptions and progression recommendations as well as safety protocol.
 Our contemporary approach to teaching combines strong technical instruction with fun creative choreography.
 It is our mission to create well rounded dancers by offering the highest level of dance instruction in a safe positive environment.
 Our teachers strive to not only educate, but to encourage, challenge and inspire dancers of all ages and skill levels to become the best they can be.
 The Power Of Dance is located in a large 9600 ft² facility which includes 4 huge professional studios with semi-sprung dance floors, viewing windows in each studio, multiple waiting areas, and the Dancer’s Closet retail store.
 The POD currently has over 400 students with more than 135 dancers in our competitive All Star Program.

-All of our performance classes feature technique and choreography taught in a 30 week program beginning Tuesday, Sept 5th and running through Saturday, April 28th.
+All of our performance classes feature technique and choreography taught in a 30 week program beginning the Tuesday after labor day and running through the end of April.
 Students in performance classes dance in our Spring Production at the end of the season (the first weekend in MAY).
 Non-performance classes, including Adult Classes, Music & Movement, Acro & Leaps/Turns/Jumps do not perform in the recital and can be added or dropped at any time as long as there is room in the class.

 Class and level descriptions are available on our website “Class Descriptions” page.
 All students new to a dance style should begin in level I or I/II.
 If you are interested in a class that is listed as approval needed, please contact the studio to talk to a director.